National Rifle Association: Executive staff and spokespersons

-Since 1991, Wayne LaPierre has been the organization's executive vice president, and functions as the chief executive officer.
-LaPierre's compensation averages $1 million per year and including a nearly $4 million retirement payout in 2015.
-Previous notable holders of that office include: Milton Reckord, Floyd Lavinius Parks, Franklin Orth, Maxwell Rich, Harlon Carter, J. Warren Cassidy, and Gary Anderson.
+From 1991 to 2024, Wayne LaPierre served as the organization's executive vice president, and functioned as the chief executive officer.
+LaPierre's compensation averaged $1 million per year and included a nearly $4 million retirement payout in 2015.
+Other previous notable holders of that office include: Milton Reckord, Floyd Lavinius Parks, Franklin Orth, Maxwell Rich, Harlon Carter, J. Warren Cassidy, and Gary Anderson.

 Chris W. Cox was the executive director of the NRA's lobbying branch, the Institute for Legislative Action.
 He received more than $1.3 million in compensation in 2015.
 Kyle Weaver is executive director of general operations.
 Kayne B. Robinson is executive director of the General Operations Division and chairman of the Whittington Center.

 In 2017, political commentator Dana Loesch was appointed as the NRA's national spokesperson, with the formal title of "Special Assistant to the Executive Vice President for Public Communication."
 Loesch hosts The DL on NRATV and has featured prominently in other NRA-produced videos.

 Actor Chuck Norris serves as the honorary chairman for the association's voter registration campaign.
 Colion Noir hosts a video program on the NRA's online video channel.

 In May 2018, the NRA announced that Oliver North would become president of the organization.
 North served one tumultuous term, marked by multiple legal battles and a power struggle with LaPierre; he was replaced by Carolyn D. Meadows on April 29, 2019.